alexfernandez/alexfernandez.github.io/2025/on-art.md

 There are also very complex sentiments that can be transmitted using art.
-That feeling you get when you are broke and looking at expensive things, the sensation of being watched over by a benevolent god-like entity, the inimaginable anguish we get when do something irreparable that isn't even our fault.
+That feeling you get when you are broke and looking at expensive things, the sensation of being watched over by a benevolent god-like entity that doesn't care about you, the inexplicable anguish we get when we see something irreparable that isn't even our fault.
-Complex story-telling is only one way of getting these things across.
+Complex story-telling is only one way of getting these sensations across.

 ## Intentionality